FAQ

 Security

 Who can see my files?
-Only you—until your vault is released.
+Only you until your vault is released.
 Then your contacts can see them.
-Everything is encrypted in your browser before upload, and decrypted in the browser after download.
-Unencrypted files never touch our servers—not even temporarily.
+File contents are encrypted in your browser before upload, and decrypted in the browser after download.
+Unencrypted file contents never touch our servers, not even temporarily.
+We can still see operational metadata such as file names, folder names, and file sizes.

 Where is my data stored?
 In the EU only.
 We don't use US cloud providers.